-Students complete a 41 week work placement in an organisation that has a clear requirement for marketing expertise and a challenging job description.
-They maintain and daily Marketing Activity Log that is submitted to their supervisor for sign-off on a weekly basis.
+Students complete a 37 week work placement in an organisation that has a clear requirement for marketing expertise and a challenging job description.
+Students keep a daily Marketing Activity Log that is submitted to their supervisor on a weekly basis.

-First Class Honours Grade 1: 70% overall Second Class Honours Grade 1: 60% overall Second Class Honours Grade 2: 50% overall
+First Class Honours Grade 1: 70% overall

+Second Class Honours Grade 1: 60% overall

+Second Class Honours Grade 2: 50% overall

 Pass: 40% overall